Agamemthor/Media_Manager/readme.md

 #### Multimedia manager
 - Todo: open database from .env file
+-
 - User interface to browse files and folders similar to a file explorer.
 - Connection to the Postgres database running in the container.
 Certain parameters will be saved and loaded from there, as well as user created metadata on files and folders.
 - The app recursively loops over all files in the rootfolder directory, and for files of specific mediatypes, saves file and folder metadata in the database.
 - The treeview is generated for the files and folders in the dataframe, respecting folder hierarchy.
 - The treeview can be interacted with using a context menu
+- Todo: when scanning a folder of higher hierarchy, existing folders need to be checked if their parent is null.
+If true, we update it with the new parent_id

 #### Multimedia Slideshow
 - Todo: Configurable grid, from one single piece of media to i.e. a 2x4 grid.